Keynotes • March 20, 2018

 You think it’s not going to happen to you.
 You’re driving down the street and you don’t think that truck is suddenly going to veer off and crash right into you.
 No one thinks that, and that’s the great lie because no one thinks that.
 And what everyone does is, they work.
 I’ll get to that.

 So, I’ll get to the causa sui project.
 I’ve mentioned this over lunch.
 This is a decent translation for this is immorality vehicle.
 I’ll unpack this.
 It’ll take some time, though.
 We live a causa sui passion, to cover over the rumbling of our fundamental creatureliness.
 This is what gives us purpose.
 This is what gives us meaning.

-One of the best things that I discovered in learning more about how to do therapy with the meaning of life, is that most of the clinical psychology – So most of non-psychology things the meaning of life is what you do for a living, what you do during the day between 9 to 5.
+One of the best things that I discovered in learning more about how to do therapy with the meaning of life, is that most of the clinical psychology – So most of non-psychology thinks that meaning of life is what you do for a living, what you do during the day between 9 to 5.
 What’s the meaning of your life?
 “I’m an artist.”
 What’s the meaning of your life?
 “I’m going to make the world better by being a great water engineer.”